ninomirabile/angularSurvey/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](../LICENSE) file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License - see the [LICENSE](LICENSE) file for details.

-**Note**: While the MIT license allows commercial use, this project is primarily intended for educational and learning purposes.
+**Note**: This license allows sharing and adaptation for non-commercial purposes only.
+Commercial use is not permitted.

 ## 🙏 Acknowledgments